-Adam Rippon Will Boycott White House Olympic Celebration To "Do Something Positive" Instead
+Adam Rippon Will Boycott Trump's Olympic Celebration To "Do Something Positive" Instead

 When the American Olympic figure skating team took home the bronze on Sunday night in PyeongChang, openly gay Adam Rippon's feud with the White House became official.
 Medal winners are typically invited to meet the president, but Rippon will boycott the White House Olympic event to "do something positive" instead, he said.